pyBinSim/pyBinSim/README.rst

 Further OSC Messages:
 ------------------------------

 Pause audio playback.
-Send 'True' or 'False'
+Send 'True' or 'False' (as string, not bool)

 ::

     /pyBinSimPauseAudioPlayback 'True'

 Bypass convolution.
-Send 'True' or 'False'
+Send 'True' or 'False' (as string, not bool)

 ::